Topological classification of time-asymmetry in unitary quantum processes: Methods

-\begin{proposition} The transition probabilities of a walk is independent of the choice of $\alpha_{ij}$ if and only if the (undirected) support of $H$ is a tree (with possible self-loops). \end{proposition} \begin{proof} First of all, if the support of $H$ is a tree, the only invariants are trivial invariants which specifies the norm of each entry in $H$.
+{\textbf{Proof of Proposition \ref{prop:alphaind}}} \begin{proof} First of all, if the support of $H$ is a tree, the only invariants are trivial invariants which specifies the norm of each entry in $H$.
 This means that $H$ can always be made real no matter the starting choice of $\alpha_{ij}$.
 Now suppose $H$ is not a tree and $e^{-itH}$ has a non-zero diagonal entry.
 Then there is a non-trivial cycle invariant $w(c)$ for a cycle $c:i_1\to i_2\to\cdots i_k\to i_1$, $k>2$.
 By changing the phase of $i_1$, we change the phase of $w(c)$ and thus we get a continuous family of quantum walks that cannot be related by the group generated by $K$ and the $\Lambda$-action. \end{proof}

-The above proposition also immediately implies that trees are the only graphs with exactly one gauge potential up to gauge transformations in the HKR model.